Agency Information Collection Activities: Form I-881, Extension of a Currently Approved Information Collection; Comment Request.

-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection was previously published in the Federal Register on December 23, 2010, at 75 FR 80836, allowing for a 60-day public comment period.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection was previously published in the Federal Register on December 29, 2008, at 73 FR 79501, allowing for a 60-day public comment period.
 USCIS did not receive any comments for this information collection.

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

-(2) Title of the Form/Collection: Application for Suspension of Deportation or Special Rule Cancellation of Removal (Pursuant to Section 203 of Pub.
-L. 105-100, NACARA).
+(2) Title of the Form/Collection: Application for Suspension of Deportation or Special Rule Cancellation of Removal.

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-1881; U.S. Citizenship and Immigration Services (USCIS).
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-881.
+U.S. Citizenship and Immigration Services.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-Form I-881 is used by a nonimmigrant to apply for suspension of deportation or special rule cancellation of removal.
+This form is used by a nonimmigrant to apply for suspension of suspension of deportation or special rule cancellation of removal.
 The information collected on this form is necessary in order for USCIS to determine if it has jurisdiction over an individual applying for this release as well as to elicit information regarding the eligibility of an individual applying for release.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 55,000 responses at 12 hours per response.

 (6) An estimate of the total public burden (in hours) associated with the collection: 660,000 annual burden hours.